hotosm/fmtm/docs/manuals/project-managers.md

-# Project Manager Manual for FMTM
+# Project Manager Manual for Field-TM

-This manual is a step by step guide for the project managers on how to get started with the Field Mapping Tasking Manager.
+This manual is a step by step guide for the project managers on how to get started with the Field Tasking Manager.

 ## Introduction